 To do this technique you must start off by relaxing your neck and shoulders.
 The breath in through your nose for two seconds, just a normal breath will do it doesn’t have to be deep.
 Then pucker your lips as if you were going to give someone a kiss or blow out candles and exhale through your mouth for four seconds as slow as you can.
 In addition to reducing anxiety, this technique relieves shortness of breath and releases trapped air from your lungs.

-Meditation and breathing exercises have really come to the forefront during the pandemic.
-These techniques not only allow you to control your breathing but they also allow you to reflect on things occuring in your life and try to make sense of them.
+Meditation and breathing exercises have really come to the forefront during the pandemic, If you need some more help with this matter, consider getting delta 9 gummies from a trusted supplier.
+These techniques not only allow you to control your breathing but they also allow you to reflect on things occurring in your life and try to make sense of them.